-“There’s an east wind coming, Watson. . . a good many of us may wither before its blast.
-But it’s God’s own wind none the less, and a cleaner, better, stronger land will lie in the sunshine when the storm has cleared.” -- Arthur Conan Doyle’s Sherlock Holmes to Dr. Watson on the eve of WWI.
+“There’s an east wind coming, Watson … a good many of us may wither before its blast.
+But it’s God’s own wind none the less, and a cleaner, better, stronger land will lie in the sunshine when the storm has cleared.”

-The Thomas Fire, the largest in California’s history, was birthed by these winds last month.
-Instead of a chilling mist or a slow famine, we’ve fought a devastation that was quick and burning, yet plague-like in its scope and destruction.
-The whole world has been fascinated by this fire, perhaps because famous stars like Oprah Winfrey and Ellen DeGeneres have had to evacuate their Montecito homes.
-Yet, beyond the headlines, the Thomas Fire also has impacted the smaller realities of day to day high school students like myself.
+The Thomas Fire that started last December – the largest in California’s history – was birthed by these winds.
+Instead of a chilling mist or a slow famine, for five weeks we fought a devastation that was quick and burning, yet plague-like in its scope and destruction.
+The whole world was fascinated by this fire, perhaps because famous stars like Oprah Winfrey and Ellen DeGeneres had to evacuate their Montecito homes.
+Yet, beyond the headlines, the Thomas Fire also impacted the smaller realities of day-to-day high school students like me.

 A dry wind blew in from the east.
 The Santa Ana Winds had begun.